How to Make a Quick and Simple Hand Sanitizer

 Create a germ-killing solution out of just a handful of common household ingredients.

-Running out of hand sanitizer during cold and flu season is a potential nightmare for anyone anxious to keep their hands 99.99 percent free of germs.
+Running out of hand sanitizer during a global pandemic is a potential nightmare for anyone anxious to keep their hands 99.99 percent free of germs.
 The good news is that you don’t need to dash to the store the next time you run low.
 With a few simple ingredients and a few containers to mix them in, you can cobble together your own hand sanitizer from the comfort of your home.
 No chemistry degree required.
-Just make sure to avoid these times you’re overusing hand sanitizer.

 What you need to make hand sanitizer: